strapi/strapi/packages/core/helper-plugin/MIGRATION_GUIDE.md

 This util has been removed and not replaced.
 If you feel like you need this util, please open an issue on the Strapi repository to discuss your usecase.

+### getAPIInnerErrors

+This util has been removed and not replaced, use async / await with try / catch instead.
+If you feel like you need this util, please open an issue on the Strapi repository to discuss your usecase.

 ### getFileExtension

+This util has been removed and not replaced.
+If you feel like you need this util, please open an issue on the Strapi repository to discuss your usecase.

+### normalizeAPIError

 This util has been removed and not replaced.
 If you feel like you need this util, please open an issue on the Strapi repository to discuss your usecase.